cerebris/jsonapi-resources/README.md

 ```

 For example, you may want raise an error if the user is not authorized to view the related records.
 See the next
-section for addtional details on raising errors.
+section for additional details on raising errors.

 ```ruby
 class BaseResource < JSONAPI::Resource